 Today we have a whole host of female distillers who are transforming how Whisky is made.

-Perhaps the best known is Stephanie Macleod, Master Blender at Dewar’s
+Perhaps the best known of female distillers is Stephanie Macleod, Master Blender at Dewar’s

 Macleod never envisaged that she would be working in the Whisky industry when she graduated with a food science degree in 1992.
 She first joined Dewar’s in 1998 in the research team and quickly become a major player in the brand’s development, working in the lab and heading up a sensory team.